Domingo Eyzaguirre

+Biography

-He was born in Santiago, Chile, the son of the Basque Domingo Eyzaguirre Escutasolo and of María Rosa de Arechavala y Alday.
+He was born in Santiago, Viceroyalty of Peru, the son of the Basque Domingo Eyzaguirre Escutasolo and of María Rosa de Arechavala y Alday.
 He studied in the seminary of his native City, and showed remarkable aptitude for mathematics and chemistry.
 When scarcely nineteen years old he was appointed as assayer of the royal mint of Santiago, but resigned the next year, and devoted himself entirely to the cultivation of a farm near Santiago, inherited from his father.

 There his labors tended more to the improvement of the condition of the laboring classes than to his own pecuniary interest.
 He improved the yield of some of the poorest lands by his knowledge of chemistry, introduced modern agricultural implements, and, by giving his laborers better than the accustomed wages and caring for their moral and material welfare, soon assembled a colony of well to do and contented people.
 He also introduced looms, which, although imperfect, served to weave from native wool the coarse cloth worn by the peasantry.

 From the first years of his country life he agitated the project of a canal to water the barren plain surrounding Santiago, which had been begun some time before, but was abandoned.
 The Spanish government approved the plan, and in 1802 made Eyzaguirre director.
 He pushed the work with energy until it was interrupted by the revolution of 1810, and notwithstanding he sympathized with the patriotic cause, he abstained from any participation.